XxoraxX/Facebook-SMS-Recover-Method/README.md

 Second You Will Input Your New Facebook Password

-Third Your Code That You will Receive
+Third Your Code That You Will Receive

 Last The Toole Will Open Your Browser And Do Everything For You